Frequently asked questions.

 Why is my child having so many tantrums or meltdowns?

 Frequent tantrums and meltdowns can signal that a child is struggling to cope with big feelings like frustration, anxiety, or anger, and may not yet have the skills to manage those emotions.
-Sometimes underlying issues—such as ADHD, autism, anxiety, learning differences, or sensory sensitivities—can play a part.
-Early, compassionate support can help children learn new ways to understand and express their emotions
+Early support can help children learn new ways to understand and express their emotions.

 Why won’t my child talk about their feelings?